decentralized-identity/didcomm-messaging/extensions/email_transport/main.md

 Email is not a 1-to-1 medium oriented toward request-response; it facilitates multiparty conversations that are forwarded and replied to in unpredictable ways.
 It's common for parties to use different clients and to spend little energy in prior coordination.

 This has implications for DIDComm over email.
 We cannot predict whether the sender or recipients of a given message will be agents compliant with this extension, or humans manually handling attachments with a traditional email client.
-Therefore, this extension constrains the behavior of compliant senders, but it requires that compliant recipients to be very tolerant of variety.
+Therefore, this extension constrains the behavior of compliant senders, but it requires that compliant recipients be very tolerant of variety.

 We follow a pattern that's already well established with email: the body of a message[<a id="ref3" href="#note3">3</a>] is oriented toward human readers, and the attachments are handled by applications.
-This is what we already do with attached photos, documents, and data; DIDComm is no different.
+This is what we already do with attached photos, documents, and data.
+DIDComm agents are applications, so this extension's focus on attachments is no different.

 #### Reading